bcc-code/bcc-media-adr/02-analytics/technical.md

 | Reference ID    | referenceId | Identifier included in both this and the analytics provider events.
 It is used to associate the events with each other |
 | Additional data | data        | Arbitrary json data.                                                                                                   |

---

-# Planned

-These have not been implemented yet.

 ## Notification received (notification_received)

 Event occurs when notification is received on device.